Rep2/CI-test-project/README.md

-Project to test continuous devlivery on iOS.
+Project to test continuous devlivery on iOS using Xcode Server.